Is a Health Science Degree Worth It?

 Professionals work as claims reviewers, medical records administrators, medical laboratory technicians, healthcare interpreters, and clinical social workers.

-The interdisciplinary lessons covered in a health science major give graduates multiple career paths in a thriving industry.
-The Bureau of Labor Statistics (BLS) projects STEM occupations to increase by 8% from 2019-2029, faster than the average for all occupations.
+The interdisciplinary lessons covered in a health science major give graduates several career paths in a thriving industry.
+The U.S. Bureau of Labor Statistics (BLS) projects STEM occupations to increase by 10.5% from 2020-2030, faster than the average for all occupations.
 Those working in STEM jobs also earn a median annual wage higher than the median for all other occupations.

 Keep reading to learn how you can make a difference with a versatile health science degree and secure a high-paying job.